mbernerslee/polyglot_watcher_v2/README.md

 ## Watcher usage and modes

 ### Elixir
-* ex d
-  *   Default Mode
+#### Default Mode
+`polyglot_watcher_v2 ex d`
-  *   Will run the equivalently pathed test only
+Will run the equivalently pathed test only
+In other words:
-  *   In other words... mix test/x_test.exs when lib/x.ex or test/x_test.exs itself is saved
+mix test/x_test.exs when lib/x.ex or test/x_test.exs itself is saved

 * ex ra
   *   Run All Mode
   *   Runs 'mix test' whenever any .ex or .exs file is saved